MS-102 Data Architecture: The Brutal Truth About Where Data Lives

 Step 1

-Mapping M365 workloads for the SC-900 to MS-102 Transition: Data Architecture, highlighting where files and messages are stored for administrative governance.
+Mapping M365 workloads for the MS-102 Data Architecture, highlighting where files and messages are stored for administrative governance.

 Create a new Microsoft Team.